 Step 2: Focus on long-tail Pinterest keywords

 To improve your chances of ranking higher in Pinterest search results, you want to focus on long-tail keywords.
-They’re longer search queries with multiple words instead of single words.
+They are longer search queries with multiple words instead of single words, hence long-tail.

 For instance, “vegan chocolate cake recipe without gluten” would be a delicious long-tail Pinterest keyword.

-The thing with long-tail keywords is that they’re easier to rank for than high-level, general keywords.
+The thing with long-tail keywords is that they are easier to rank for than high-level, general keywords.

 Not only is there less competition, but people searching for specific ideas are much more likely to engage with your pin.